 Resolve (rimsulfuron) at 0.75 to 1 oz DF/A applied POST to corn up to 12 inches tall and with less than 5 collars controls most annual grasses, quackgrass, and some broadleaf weeds.
 Refer to Steadfast paragraph for additional information.
 Resolve (rimsulfuron) as compared to Accent (nicosulfuron) has greater POST activity on grass weeds, shorter chemical residual in the soil but greater biological and residual soil activity on weeds, and has a greater risk of causing injury to short-season corn varieties.
+Resolve may add short-term residual weed control after activation.

 Steadfast (nicosulfuron + rimsulfuron) at 0.75 oz DF/A applied POST to corn up to 12 inches tall and with less than 5 collars controls most annual grasses, quackgrass, and some broadleaf weeds.
 Always add an oil adjuvant at 1.5 pt/A plus nitrogen fertilizer at 1 to 2% v/v or basic pH blend adjuvants at 1% v/v.
 NDSU research has shown that adjuvant enhancement of Steadfast or Accent was greatest with an MSO type oil or basic pH blend adjuvant, followed by petroleum oil, and least with NIS + 28%.
-Weeds controlled are green foxtail, fall panicum, barnyardgrass, field sandbur, woolly cupgrass, wild-proso millet, wild oat, quackgrass, pigweed species, smartweed, wild mustard, jimsonweed, and burcucumber.
-Steadfast gives greater yellow foxtail control than Accent but inadequate control may result even when labeled rates are used.
-Poor yellow foxtail control will result if Steadfast or Accent are applied at reduced rates, if applied with dicamba, if yellow foxtail is larger than recommended, or if growing in adverse conditions.
+Weeds controlled are green foxtail, fall panicum, barnyardgrass, field sandbur, woolly cupgrass, wild-proso millet, wild oat, quackgrass, pigweed species, smartweed, wild mustard, iimsonweed, and burcucumber.
+Poor vellow foxtail control will result if Steadfast or Accent are applied at reduced rates, if applied with dicamba, if yellow foxtail is larger than recommended, or if growing in adverse conditions.
 NDSU research has shown enhancement of yellow foxtail control when Steadfast is tank-mixed with Callisto + atrazine + oil adjuvant at labeled rates or tank-mixed with Lumax at 3 pt/A. Use caution when applying Steadfast to corn hybrids of 88 or less days maturity.
 See label for herbicide tank-mix options.
 Do not tank-mix organophosphate insecticides.
 A soil residue will be present for more than one year.
 Refer to the label or herbicide residue section for crop rotation restrictions.

-Stout (nicosulfuron + thifensulfuron) applied POST to corn controls most annual grasses, quackgrass, and some broadleaf weeds.
+Stout (nicosulfuron + thifensulfuron) at 0.5 to 0.75 oz/A applied POST to corn controls most annual grasses, quackgrass, and some broadleaf weeds.
 Do not use MSO when tankmixing with Callisto at rates greater than 1.5 fl oz/A. Do not apply with Lumax at more than 2 pt/A. Do not apply Stout plus dicamba to corn less than 4 inches tall or fewer than 3 collars.
 Use NIS when tankmixing with soil-applied corn herbicides.